twpayne/chezmoi/docs/FAQ.md

 requires a round trip (read config file, update config, write config) and it is not always possible preserve comments and formatting.

-chezmoi's attributes of `executable_` and `private_` only allow a the file permissions `0o644`, `0o755`, `0o600`, and `0o700` to be represented.
+chezmoi's attributes of `executable_`, `private_`, and `readonly_` allow a the file permissions `0o644`, `0o755`, `0o600`, `0o700`, `0o444`, `0o555`, `0o400`,
-Directories can only have permissions `0o755` or `0o700`.
+and `0o500` to be represented.
+Directories can only have permissions `0o755`, `0o700`, or `0o500`.
 In practice, these cover all permissions typically used for dotfiles.
 If this does cause a genuine problem for you, please [open an issue on GitHub](https://github.com/twpayne/chezmoi/issues/new/choose).

-File permissions and modes like `executable_`, `private_`, and `symlink_` could also be stored in the filesystem, rather than in the filename.
+File permissions and modes like `executable_`, `private_`, `readonly_`, and
+`symlink_` could also be stored in the filesystem, rather than in the filename.
 However, this requires the permissions to be preserved and handled by the underlying version control system and filesystem. chezmoi provides first-class support for Windows, where the `executable_` and `private_` attributes have no direct equivalents and symbolic links are not always permitted.
 By using regular files and directories, chezmoi avoids variations in the operating system, version control system, and filesystem making it both more robust and more portable.

 chezmoi uses a 1:1 mapping between entries in the source state and entries in the target state.
 This mapping is bi-directional and unambiguous.